AWegnerGitHub/awegnergithub.github.io-content/2026_08_10_ai_productivity_study_update.md

 ## What held up?

-One result from the original study has held up better than the 19%.
+One result from the original study has held up better than others.

 Before starting, those developers predicted AI would make them 24% faster.
 After finishing the tasks, having done the work, they still believed they had been sped up by about 20%.
 The clock said 19% slower.